-(iv) The Assistant Secretary-General for Human Resources Management, or an authorized representative, as an ex officio non-voting member.
+(iii) The Assistant Secretary-General for Human Resources Management, or an authorized representative, as an ex officio non-voting member.

-(e) Members and alternates shall be appointed for a period of two years and shall serve for a maximum of four continuous years.
+(d) Members shall be appointed for a period of two years and shall serve for a maximum of four continuous years.

-(f) Each Central Review Board shall elect its own chairperson and establish its own procedures.
+(e) Each central review body shall elect its own chair.